colehaus/colex/content/posts/moral-imperative-mortal-peril-maximizing/main.md

 :   "The exposure of sick, weak, deformed children, in short their destruction, was more decent and in truth a thousand times more humane than the wretched insanity of our day which preserves the most pathological subject, and indeed at any price, and yet takes the life of a hundred thousand healthy children in consequence of birth control or through abortions, in order subsequently to breed a race of degenerates burdened with illnesses."

-Charles Trevelyan

-:   In the face of the catastrophic Irish famine: "If the Irish once find out that there are any circumstances in which they can get free government grants, we shall have a system of mendicancy such as the world never knew."

 George W. Bush

-:   "In many nations of the Middle East -- countries of great strategic importance -- democracy has not yet taken root.
+:   "In many nations of the Middle East---countries of great strategic importance---democracy has not yet taken root.
 And the questions arise: Are the peoples of the Middle East somehow beyond the reach of liberty?
 Are millions of men and women and children condemned by history or culture to live in despotism?
 Are they alone never to know freedom, and never even to have a choice in the matter?
 I, for one, do not believe it."

 Pol Pot